syrin02/msposapp/README.md

 3. Deployment (with or without data):

-	Create VPN connection, shutdown application on physical serveru (if exists), run final backup to sync data, mount persisted data/restore customer data, then start the application instance in the cloud.
+	Create VPN connection(s), shutdown application on physical server (if exists), run final backup to sync data, mount persisted data/restore customer data, then start the application instance in the cloud.

-		- Menu item 112 and 12.
+		- Menu item 112 and 2.

 		SS NEEDED HERE